nelauria/stonk-predict/README.md

 # stonk predict
-Learning linear regression and long-short term memory machine learning by building a stock movement prediction app
+A personal project for me to learn linear regression and long-short term memory machine learning by building a stock movement prediction app.